Navitus to Remove Stelara® from Formulary July 1, 2025, Adds Biosimilars to Drive $120 Million in Savings

 Lumicera Health Services, a wholly owned subsidiary of Navitus Health Solutions, has announced a purchase agreement for a lower-priced biosimilar version of Stelara (ustekinumab).
 Navitus clients that use Lumicera for specialty pharmacy will have access to ustekinumab-aekn and will realize the combined value of a:

-• Biosimilar-first strategy
+• Lowest-net-cost strategy

 • Pass-through PBM